Oh! You Kid!

 "Oh!
-You Kid!" was the title, or part of the title, of several popular songs published in 1908 and 1909.
+You Kid!" is the title, or part of the title, of several popular songs published in 1908 and 1909.
 It became a widely used popular catchphrase.
 The most successful song using the phrase, "I Love, I Love, I Love My Wife – But Oh!
 You Kid!", was written by Harry Von Tilzer and lyricist Jimmy Lucas, and recorded by the duo of Ada Jones and Billy Murray.

 Early songs

 In 1908, the Shapiro music company in New York City published a song, "Oh, You Kid!", written by Melville Gideon and lyricist Edgar Selden.
 It introduced the word "kid" as a term of endearment, and became a minor hit.
 The sheet music cover indicates that the song was performed by Dorothy Drew.

 The following year, the vaudeville duo of Harry Armstrong and Billy Clark used the song's refrain for their own, less successful, song, "I Love My Wife; But, Oh, You Kid!".